How Is Cryptocurrency Handled in New York Divorces?

 Cryptocurrency is the latest way spouses are attempting to hide money before and during divorce.
 It is a natural fit for hiding money, as cryptocurrency’s decentralized nature makes it difficult to track down.
 Having an attorney on your side with experience resolving complex financial issues in divorce is an absolute must-have if you suspect your spouse holds cryptocurrency.

-Lisa Zeiderman can uncover hidden assets and make sure you receive your equitable share of cryptocurrency assets as part of your divorce settlement.
+Lisa Zeiderman and her team of attorneys work with forensic accountants who can uncover hidden assets and make sure you receive your equitable share of cryptocurrency assets as part of your divorce settlement.
 Call 914-488-2402 to schedule a consultation.
 She practices in New York City, Westchester and surrounding areas.